 The goals of the social work program are to:

-- prepare students for entry-level generalist social work practice, including intervention with individuals, families, groups, organizations and communities
+prepare students for entry-level generalist social work practice including engagement, assessment, intervention and evaluation with individuals, families, groups, organizations and communities

-- prepare students to practice social work with sensitivity to the needs of diverse populations
+prepare students to practice social work with respect for diversity and difference

 Program Outcomes and Assessment